albertogp71/qLDPCsim/README.md

 qLDPCsim is a simulation toolkit for quantum LDPC (CSS-type) error correction codes aimed at performance evaluation by Monte Carlo simulations.

+Given a pair of parity-check matrices (PCM) ${\bf H}_X$ and ${\bf H}_Z$, qLDPCsim evaluates the true quantum block (qBlock) error rate (qBLER) by performing repeated encodings of $k$ logical qbits into $n$ physical qbits, simulating physical qbit depolarization, and decoding the depolarized qbits.

+Performance is evaluated by counting the following decoding events:
+. __Successful decoding with perfect match__: the estimated error is equal to the true channel error;
+. __Successful decoding with degenerate error__: the difference between the true channel error and the estimated error belongs to the stabilizer group;
+. __Decoder failure__: the estimated error yields a different syndrome;
+. __Logical error__: the difference between the true channel error and the estimated error belongs to the normalizer group but is not a stabilizer.

-Given a pair of parity-check matrices (PCM) ${\bf H}_X$ and ${\bf H}_Z$, qLDPCsim creates a [Stim](https://github.com/quantumlib/Stim) circuit that consists of an ecoder, a depolarizing channel and a syndrome generator.
+qLDPCsim generates a [Stim](https://github.com/quantumlib/Stim) circuit that consists of an ecoder, a depolarizing channel and a syndrome generator.
 The Stim circuit
 - generates a sequence of $k$ random logical qubits;
 - encodes the logical qubits into $n$ physical qubits;
 - simulates depolarization on the $n$ physical qubits;
-- determines the bit-flip and phase-flip syndromes.
+- determines the bit-flip and phase-flip syndromes;
+- records the true X and Z errors introduced by the channel.

-The syndromes are fed to a quantum LDPC decoder so as to obtain corresponding error sequences.
+The syndromes are fed to a quantum LDPC decoder so as to obtain estimates of corresponding error sequences.
 Currently available decoding algorithms are:
 - conventional __Belief-Propagation__ (BP), a.k.a. sum-product;
 - normalized __Min-Sum__ (MS);